guycalledavinash/jenkins-file/README.md

 # jenkins-file

-Hey everyone, this repo explains how jenkins is installed and how pipelines are built
+Hey everyone, this repo explains how jenkins is installed and how pipelines are built.